marsbroshok/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 You can build and upload the pipeline to the KFP environment in one step, using the `tfx pipeline create` command.
 The `tfx pipeline create` goes through the following steps:
 - (Optional) Builds an image to host your components,
-- Compiles the pipeline DSL into the pipeline package
+- Compiles the pipeline DSL into a pipeline package
 - Uploads the pipeline package to the KFP environment.

 As you are debugging the pipeline DSL you may prefer to first use the `tfx pipeline compile`, which only executes the compilation step.
 After the DSL compiles successfully you can use `tfx pipeline create` to go through all steps.